-Hot shot trucking is a type of shipping that involves hauling small loads that are less than a truckload, sometimes called LTL, within a specific timeframe.
+Hot shot trucking is a type of trucking that involves hauling small loads that are less than a truckload, sometimes called LTL, within a specific timeframe.

 The term "hot shot" is derived from the idea of urgency or haste associated with this shipping method.
 As the name suggests, hot shots are designed to be fast and efficient, making them a popular choice for shippers who need their items delivered quickly.